Skip to content

 def configure(

-# Inject configuration parameter
+# Inject a configuration parameter by name

 env: Annotated[str, Inject(param="app_env")],